emissary-ingress/emissary/user-guide/monitoring.md

 ### Statsd Exporter

-#### Ambassador
+#### Ambassador Edge Stack

-If running a pre-`0.71.0` version of Ambassador, you will need to configure Envoy to output stats to a separate collector before being scraped by Prometheus.
+If running a pre-`0.71.0` version of Ambassador Edge Stack, you will need to configure Envoy to output stats to a separate collector before being scraped by Prometheus.
 You will use the [Prometheus StatsD Exporter](https://github.com/prometheus/statsd_exporter) to do this.

 1. Deploy the StatsD Exporter in the `default` namespace